ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 ## What are the rules for providing file extensions?
 {: #what-are-the-rules-for-providing-file-extensions}

-When creating an Origin with Object Storage, file extensions should be comma that is separated.
+When creating an origin with Object Storage, file extensions should be comma that is separated.
 For example, `txt, jpg, xml` is a valid list.
 Any one particular extension cannot be longer than 10 characters.